Nicole Peterkin, CFP®, CLU

 “The only difference between you and someone you envy is you settled for less.” – Dr. Phil

-Nicole Peterkin has been in practice since 2011 and has worked with over 500 clients.
+Nicole Peterkin has been in practice since 2011.
 As an advisor, she emphasizes using money as a tool to get the lifestyle you want instead of viewing it as the obstacle to that lifestyle.
 She is also a speaker and a published author.
 Her book, “If You Love Your Family, Save Like It” can be purchased on Amazon and in select bookstores.

 Owning a financial planning practice was never on my radar growing up.
 My family is made up of doctors, lawyers, nurses, engineers, and a computer programmer so naturally I enrolled at Boston University Pre-Med with dreams of becoming a surgeon.
 Then, my Junior year of college, my dad passed away suddenly.